ykdojo/editdojo/README.md

 5. Everyone is happy.

 Initially the app will be based on twitter, that is, users will be editing tweets.
 Eventually, you will able to use this app without using Twitter at all!

+## Waiting list
+If you'd like to get an email when this website/app is ready, please sign up here: https://www.csdojo.io/wait

 ## Pre-requisites
 We would need following installed in our system before we start with setting up the project in local machine.